probot/probot.github.io/_apps/screenshot-bot.md

 host: https://screenshot-report-bot.vercel.app
 ---

-**Screenshot bot Argus** is a GitHub App built with [Probot](https://github.com/probot/probot) to watch for repository's workflows with tests, download artifacts with screenshots differences images, and pin these images to bot's comment of pull request.
+**Argus screenshot bot** is a GitHub App built with [Probot](https://github.com/probot/probot) that helps teams catch unintended visual changes by posting screenshot comparisons as comments on pull requests.
+It monitors test workflows that generate screenshot artifacts, downloads visual diffs, and attaches them in a comment on the pull request.

 > **Why "Argus"?** Argus is a many-eyed "all-seeing" giant in Greek mythology.
 > This character is known for having generated the saying "the eyes of Argus"